danishansari09/LinearClassifiers/README.md

 # LinearClassifiers
 Logistic Reression and SVM introduction.
 Still in progress and will update soon.
-And will also add Kernel SVM.
+Also, will try to add Kernel SVM.